beyondtesting-dev/beyondtesting.dev/src/pages/about.md

 Most developers spend their careers chasing correctness with tests.
 Writing them.
 Updating them.
 Rewriting them.

-> We’re not here to chase correctness.
-We’re here to design it in from the start.
+> We're not here to chase correctness.
+We're here to design it in from the start.

 **BeyondTesting.dev stands for correctness, clarity, and a refusal to settle.**